-(2) "Client employer" means a sole proprietor, partnership, association, limited liability company, or corporation that enters into a PEO agreement and is assigned shared employees by the PEO.
+(2) "Client employer" has the same meaning as defined in section 4125.01 of the Revised Code.
 "Client employer" does not mean an employer who is a noncomplying employer as defined in rule 4123-14-01 of the Administrative Code.

-(B) A PEO must perform the following functions:
+A PEO must perform all of the following functions: